 Why you should respond to your baby’s smile

 At 3 months, your baby will begin to use their smile to socialize with other people.

-If your baby has already started to show that beautiful smile when they see you or when you talk to them, then you should always reinforce them by responding to that gesture.
-This is important because you can show your baby that you not only pay attention when they cry but also when they smile.
+If your baby has already started to show that beautiful smile when they see you or when you talk to them, then you should always reinforce and praise that behavior.
+This is important because you can show your baby that you not only pay attention when they cry, but also when they smile.